hraberg/deuce/README.md

     lein run -m deuce.test.parser

-It can read all the .el files under emacs/lisp, but the actual representation as Clojure forms will probably change.
+It can read all the `.el` files under `emacs/lisp`, but the actual representation as Clojure forms will probably change.

 [`parser.cjl`](https://github.com/hraberg/deuce/blob/master/test/deuce/test/parser.clj).